Resistor52/cloud_dfir_demo/README.md

 Tag this EC2 Instance with the "Name" set to "IR Workstation"

 NOTES:
-* To learn more about instance profiles for EC2 instances, see https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html
+* To learn more about instance profiles for EC2 instances, see https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html.
-* Using an instance profile is much more secure than installing AWS Access Keys on the EC2 instance
+* Using an instance profile is much more secure than installing AWS Access Keys on the EC2 instance.

 Next, SSH into it and run the following commands:
 ```